This article was updated Sept. 1, 2023.

 Introducing Gadgets Cafe

-To reduce investment costs, executives at Warner Leisure, the franchise’s parent company, planned to launch smaller scale restaurants called Gadgets Cafe, a business model that was targeted at young adults.
+To reduce investment costs, executives at Warner Leisure, the franchise’s parent company, planned to launch smaller-scale restaurants called Gadgets Cafe, a business model that was targeted at young adults.
 The lessened cafe versions would be more of a bar setting, including the Sammy Sands animatronic and accompanying lounge area.
 However, the cafes would exclude the costly Looney Tunes Revue show.
 This decision would not affect existing Gadgets restaurants or Looney Tunes Revues.

 With each new opening, these cuts would save the company hundreds of thousands of dollars as the cost to build a simplified Gadgets Cafe took about $1.7 million whereas a new full-service Gadgets cost about $2 million to develop to account for the elaborate theming, countless mechanism decorations on the walls, and duplicated multi-animatronic shows.